web-auth/doc/prerequisites/the-relying-party.md

 If you have a web application that can be reached at [https://m.my-app.com](https://m.my-app.com) (for mobiles) and [https://my-app.com](https://my-app.com) or [https://www.my-app.com](https://www.my-app.com) (for other devices), your Relying Party ID should be `my-app.com`.

-If the domain is shared between sub-projects, the rp ID should be limited to that sub-projects.
+If the domain is shared between sub-projects, the rp ID should be limited to that sub-project.

 For example, a web site is located at `https://(www.)site1.host.com` and another at `https://(www.)site2.host.com`, then the Relying Party IDs should be `site1.host.com` and `site2.host.com` respectively.
 If you set `host.com`, there is a risk that users from `site1.host.com` can log in at `site2.host.com`.

 {% hint style="info" %}
-Discussion is ongoing for associating authenticators to multiple RP IDs such as `my-company.com`, `meine-firma.de` et `ma-compagnie.fr`
+Discussion is ongoing for associating authenticators to multiple RP IDs such as `my-company.com`, `meine-firma.de` and `ma-compagnie.fr`
 {% endhint %}

 ## Relying Party Icon

 Your application may also have a logo.
 You can indicate this logo as third argument.
-Please note that for safety reason this icon should be an authenticated URL, i.e. an image that uses the `data` scheme.
+Please note that for safety reasons this icon should be an authenticated URL, i.e. an image that uses the `data` scheme.

 {% code lineNumbers="true" %}
 ```php